 Vermiculite

-Vermiculite is made from hydrated Magnesium Aluminum Iron Silicates which are mined and processed from rocks containing Biotite and Iron-bearing Phlogopite.
-This is then heated to 800–1100°C causing it to expand.
+Vermiculite is derived from hydrated Magnesium Aluminium Iron Silicates, which are extracted from rocks containing minerals like Biotite and Iron-bearing Phlogopite.
+These minerals are then heated to temperatures between 800–1100°C, causing them to expand significantly.

 Perlite